laravel/docs/passport.md

 <a name="token-lifetimes"></a>
 ### Token Lifetimes

 By default, Passport issues long-lived access tokens that expire after one year.
 If you would like to configure a longer / shorter token lifetime, you may use the `tokensExpireIn`, `refreshTokensExpireIn`, and `personalAccessTokensExpireIn` methods.
-These methods should be called from the `boot` method of your application's `App\Providers\AuthServiceProvider` class:
+These methods should be called from the `boot` method of your application's `App\Providers\AppServiceProvider` class:

     /**
-     * Register any authentication / authorization services.
+     * Bootstrap any application services.
      */
     public function boot(): void
     {